 Matthew Sappern is the CEO of PeriGen, which is a global leader in applying artificial intelligence to obstetrics and fetal outcomes.
 His management experience includes being part of WebMD and Allscripts, which is a computer software program

-We’re going to be talking about how technology can help reduce adverse events and fetal outcomes in the events surrounding childbirth
+How can technology help reduce adverse events and fetal outcomes in the events surrounding childbirth?

 Listen in as Pat Iyer and Matthew Sappern chat about these points